zamm-dev/zamm/zamm/resources/tutorials/setup/repo/github.md

 ```

 **Stop now** because "Already up to date" exists in the terminal output. **Don't take any more steps** because the task is now done!

+## Secret environment variables in external PRs

+If tests on a pull request are failing because secret environment variables are not being shown, even though you clearly have them defined on a page such as https://github.com/YOUR_USERNAME/YOUR_REPO/settings/secrets/actions, this is likely because of GitHub's security mechanisms.

+[This answer](https://stackoverflow.com/a/73867674) appears to suggest using `pull_request_target` instead.
+However, it's not clear how this would work.